 The cotton reel did move, but was a little erratic and tended to go in circles a bit.

 Winding up the elastic band causes it to twist.
 The other end of the elastic band is attached to a matchstick that has been snapped and slotted into the cotton reel’s holes, so it cannot freely rotate.
-As the band twists we are stretching it causing it to store energy.
-(We know it is doing this because if you let it go the elastic band untwists).
-The more we twist it the more energy is stored.
+As the band twists, we are stretching it, causing it to store energy.
+(We know it is doing this because if you let it go, the elastic band untwists).
+The more we twist the elastic band, the more energy is stored.

-When we put the cotton reel down the elastic band untwists.
-Because our handle is quite long it cannot untwist fully, so the other end of the elastic band untwists, and because our broken matchstick is secured to the reel the reel starts to rotate.
+When we put the cotton reel down, the elastic band untwists.
+Because our handle is quite long, it cannot untwist fully, so the other end of the elastic band untwists, and because our broken matchstick is secured to the cotton reel, the reel starts to rotate.
 This then drives the whole assembly forward.

 How can we improve it?